Tasks, Actions & Agents

 Workers

-Task, actions and agents can have different cloud hardware requirements and may require a high-performance CPU or GPU to run or train machine learning models.
-When starting a task, action or agent, you can customize the worker class to be used so that the cluster can provision the required workers.
+Task, actions, agents and services can have different cloud hardware requirements and may require a high-performance CPU or GPU to run or train machine learning models.
+When starting a job, you can customize the worker class to be used so that the cluster can provision the required workers.
 For example, you can change the worker used by an action by clicking the arrow on the Start action button or by setting the --worker-class argument on the CLI.

 By default, the cluster is set up to provide the workers base, small, medium and gpu.
 See the cluster documentation for more details on their specs and how to define custom workers.